jooooel/TIL/README.md

 [📝 Serilog best practices](https://benfoster.io/blog/serilog-best-practices/#standard-log-properties)

+[Deep dive into .NET performance and native AOT](https://youtu.be/1eHjemGKfRw) - Demo how to profile memory and CPU, and also some concrete advoice on perfomance improvements for ASP.NET and EF.

 ## Debugging

 [Kestrel stops serving https (http2) requests after reboot under load](https://github.com/dotnet/aspnetcore/issues/21183) - Great thread with tips on debugging locks, dotnet counters, traces, etc